 The houses are valued differently because their actual market values vary.
 The market values are different because the real estate market conditions are different.
 Location plays an important part in establishing market value.
 General location, distance from schools and commercial facilities, quality of surrounding properties, and neighborhood amenities are examples of factors that could and would cause a purchaser to pay more for a home in one neighborhood than in another.

 Yes.
-If you would like to review your Record Card, stop in to the Assessor's office at 139 Water Street in downtown Naperville.
+If you would like to review your Property Record Card (PRC), stop in to the Assessor's office at 139 Water Street in downtown Naperville, or review your property online.
 The office is open Monday through Friday between 8:30am to 4:30pm.
 With a few specific exceptions, all assessment files are open to the public.
 Not only is information about your home available, records about other homes in the area are also accessible.
 The Township Assessor's personnel will help you retrieve the information needed, as well as answer questions regarding the assessment or how to read the information.

 No. Most normal maintenance of the home will not raise the assessment.
-Additions to the home, such as in-ground swimming pools, decks, porches, or fireplaces, etc., may add considerable value to the home and may increase the assessment.
+Improvements to the property, such as a room addition, in-ground swimming pools, fireplaces, etc., may add considerable value to the home and may increase the assessment.

 The best place to start is by contacting the Assessor's Office in person or by phone.
 We will listen to why you feel there is a problem with the assessment, and explain our position.
-Most problems are cleared up after talking to the Assessor, but if you are still not satisfied a complaint may be filed with the DuPage County Board of Review.
+Most problems are cleared up after talking to the Assessor, but if you are still not satisfied an appeal may be filed with the DuPage County Board of Review.

 Generally, yes.
 It is too late to appeal for that assessment year, unless you have already filed with the Board of Review.
 It might still be beneficial to talk with the Assessor, if you have not done so already, for the current assessment year.